-Foster children living in emergency shelters (as referenced in the federal McKinney-Vento Homeless Assistance Act (42 U.S.C.
+Children in foster care living in emergency shelters (as referenced in the federal McKinney-Vento Homeless Assistance Act (42 U.S.C.
 Sec.
-11301 et seq.)), may receive educational services at the emergency shelter as necessary for short periods of time for either of the following reasons:
+11301, et seq.)), may receive educational services at the emergency shelter as necessary for short periods of time for either of the following reasons:

-- (1) For health and safety emergencies. - (2) To provide temporary, special, and supplementary services to meet the child's unique needs if a decision regarding whether it is in the child's best interests to attend the school of origin cannot be made promptly, it is not practical to transport the child to the school of origin, and the child would otherwise not receive educational services.
+- 1. For health and safety emergencies. - 2.
+To provide temporary, special, and supplementary services to meet the child's unique needs if a decision regarding whether it is in the child's best interests to attend the school of origin cannot be made promptly, it is not practical to transport the child to the school of origin, and the child would otherwise not receive educational services.